h-shra/snmp/readme.md

 # Project SNMP
 ## About

-This project demonstrates the abilities of Simple Network Management Protocol (SNMP).
+This project demonstrates the abilities of Simple Network Management Protocol (SNMP) to auto discover entities in network.

 ## Entities in SNMP
 #### SNMP Manager